Lithium iron phosphate

 Lithium iron phosphate or lithium ferro-phosphate (LFP) is an inorganic compound with the formula LiFePO_{4}.
 It is a gray, red-grey, brown or black solid that is insoluble in water.
 The material has attracted attention as a component of lithium iron phosphate batteries, a type of Li-ion battery.
 This battery chemistry is targeted for use in power tools, electric vehicles, solar energy installations and more recently large grid-scale energy storage.

-Most lithium batteries (Li-ion) used in consumer electronics products use cathodes made of other lithium compounds, such as lithium cobalt oxide (LiCoO_{2}), lithium manganese oxide (LiMn_{2}O_{4}), and lithium nickel oxide (LiNiO_{2}).
+Most lithium batteries (Li-ion) used in consumer electronics products use cathodes made of lithium compounds such as lithium cobalt oxide (LiCoO_{2}), lithium manganese oxide (LiMn_{2}O_{4}), and lithium nickel oxide (LiNiO_{2}).
 The anodes are generally made of graphite.

 Lithium iron phosphate exists naturally in the form of the mineral triphylite, but this material has insufficient purity for use in batteries.

 With general chemical formula of LiMPO_{4}, compounds in the LiFePO_{4} family adopt the olivine structure.
 M includes not only Fe but also Co, Mn and Ti.
 As the first commercial LiMPO_{4} was C/LiFePO_{4}, the whole group of LiMPO_{4} is informally called “lithium iron phosphate” or “LiFePO_{4}”.
 However, more than one olivine-type phase may be used as a battery's cathode material.
 Olivine compounds such as AyMPO_{4}, Li1−xMFePO_{4}, and LiFePO4−zM have the same crystal structures as LiMPO_{4}, and may replace it in a cathode.
-All may be referred to as “LFP”.
+Although the term 'LiFePO_{4}' (LFP) strictly refers to the iron-based compound, related olivine-type phosphates with similar structures—such as AyMPO_{4}, Li1−xMFePO_{4}, and LiFePO4−zM—are sometimes informally included under the LFP designation due to structural and electrochemical similarity.

 Manganese, phosphate, iron, and lithium also form an olivine structure.
 This structure is a useful contributor to the cathode of lithium rechargeable batteries.
 This is due to the olivine structure created when lithium is combined with manganese, iron, and phosphate (as described above).
 The olivine structures of lithium rechargeable batteries are significant, for they are affordable, stable, and can be safely used to store energy.

 History and production

 Arumugam Manthiram and John B. Goodenough first identified the polyanion class of cathode materials for lithium ion batteries.
 LiFePO_{4} was then identified as a cathode material belonging to the polyanion class for use in batteries in 1996 by Padhi et al. Reversible extraction of lithium from LiFePO_{4} and insertion of lithium into FePO_{4} was demonstrated.
 Neutron diffraction confirmed that LFP was able to ensure the security of large input/output current of lithium batteries.
+Most production occurs in China, where iron sulfate and phosphoric acid react to produce iron phosphate, mixed with lithium carbonate and baked at 700 C. Some production is in USA, using iron oxide.

 The material can be produced by heating a variety of iron and lithium salts with phosphates or phosphoric acid.
 Many related routes have been described including those that use hydrothermal synthesis.